FL AGO 2026-01 2025-12-17

 Background and statutory framework

 1. Steady growth is not extraordinary.
-A 3.4% annual growth rate is on the higher end but nowhere near "highly unusual" against the backdrop of statewide Florida growth.
+A 3.4% annual rate is on the higher end but nowhere near "highly unusual."

-2. Other Florida counties grew faster without invoking the extraordinary-circumstances exception.
+2. Other Florida counties grew faster without invoking the exception.

 3. The exception cannot swallow the rule.
-Population growth is exactly what the 50% cap is designed to handle.
-Reading "extraordinary circumstances" to include ordinary growth would frustrate the statute's clear text.
+Population growth is the very fact the 50% cap is calibrated to address, so reading "extraordinary circumstances" to include ordinary growth would frustrate the statute.

 Citations and references